karenying/blog.karenying.com/content/posts/2020-11-21--nav-bar-with-dot.md

 npm install react-router-dom
 ```

 As per the quick start tutorial, we wrap all our `Route`s in a `Router` component.
-We'll route both the root page and `/home` to the `Home` component.
+We'll route both the root URL and `/home` to the `Home` component.

 ```jsx
 // Header: App.js